 - Improve the quality of the National Cycle Network (NCN 765) as it passes through the city.

 The engagement phase for the main active travel routes is planned to commence in Spring 2019.
-There will be public notification by leaflets, print and social media in advance of the public events.
+There will be a public notification by leaflets, print and social media in advance of the public events.

 Following this engagement phase, outline designs will be prepared for each section of the scheme.
 There will be further engagement on these designs before and during the detailed design stage and prior to construction, which is due to start in 2020/21.